I have lived in Denmark for almost 2 years, and I wanted to share the things to do in the various cities here.

 - Rosenborg Castle: Rosenborg is a 17th century castle with various rooms and halls and in the basement there is the crown jewels.
 Entry to the castle is 110 kr.

 - Frederiksberg Palace: Frederiksberg is currently the Royal Danish Army Officers Academy.
-However, you can tour the palace on the last Saturday of every month.
-The tour is donation based, but it is recommended you pay 50 kr.
+However, you can tour the palace on the last Saturday of every month, which costs 100 kr.
 You can also visit the Frederiksberg Garden for free.

 Tivoli is the second oldest operating amusement park in the world.
 The park includes gardens and rides from roller coasters to kiddie rides as well as a concert hall and theatre.
 Tivoli also decorates for the holidays throughout the year (Easter, Halloween, and Christmas), and during the summer they have a weekly concert.
 Entrance to Tivoli is 120 kr, and a ride pass is separate and costs an additional 230 kr.